Jeremy-Barrass/TA-test/README.md

 Unit tests should run in Resharper or whatever Test runner your IDE is using.

+Please ignore the `CSharp/` directory, this was not picked up in my command line for some reason - probably something to do with switch from a Linux to a Windows machine part-way through.
+I'm comfortable developing on either once the appropriate environment is set up, they are not so comfortable with each other, of course...

 I originally started this tech test unsure of how to provide two different solutions to compare without switching languages, so started off with two directories, one for C# and one for Node.
 I deleted Node after a few hours, when it occurred to me I could just read the file into two different formats, which is what the program now demonstrates.

 There are two solutions here: